dreger/kqdreger.com/colophon.md

 ### Rise

-In the top-left of this site you'll see my superhero symbol.
+In the top-center of this site you'll see my superhero symbol.
 It represents my philosophy of "rise" - to always be moving up and forward in everything you do.

 Simple, focused and everlasting.